Is drug addiction a disease? Yes, it’s not a choice. Many people still do not know that substance use disorder is a chronic illness.

 Opioid addiction is currently still the number one substance use disorder that plagues Americans.
 Currently, we are on the fourth wave of the opioid epidemic and fighting the invasion of fentanyl tooth and nail.

 Unfortunately, many people with untreated opioid use disorder often lose everything important to them.
-They lose their jobs, money, family and friends.
+They lose their jobs, money, family, and friends.
 Many will find themselves at their “rock bottom” (although that step is not necessary) before they seek help.

-Why Addiction is a Disease that Requires Treatment
+Is Addiction a Disease that Requires Treatment

 The superior opioid addiction treatment method is called Medication-Assisted Treatment (MAT).
 This treatment method is essentially a developed way of tackling addiction through both medication and counseling.
-It is proven to be the most effective way to treat the disease of addiction, with the highest chances of success.
+It has proven to be the most effective way to treat the disease of addiction, with the highest chances of success.

 Some of the medications you can expect to take while undergoing MAT are buprenorphine and naloxone, as well as methadone.
 These medications relieve opioid withdrawal symptoms and curb cravings, making it much easier to abstain.
 Many people who attempt to stop using opioids on their own cannot get past the severe withdrawals and relapse shortly after.

-MAT medications like Suboxone essentially block the euphoric and addictive effects of opioids.
+Medication-assisted treatments like Suboxone essentially block the euphoric and addictive effects of opioids.
 In addition to medication, you can expect to have several counseling sessions with a trained and licensed substance use counselor.
 These can range from individual sessions to group sessions, both of which are beneficial for your path to recovery.
 With this kind of recovery program, people are less likely to relapse or severely overdose.

 Medication-Assisted Treatment for Addiction with Applegate Recovery